Graphight/VS-PatternBuilder/README.md

 dotnet clean  # Clean build artifacts
 ```

-**Hot-reload workflow**: After building, reload your world in Vintage Story (don't restart the game) and code changes take effect immediately.
-Some changes (like ModSystem initialization) may require a full game restart.
+**Hot-reload workflow**: In theory, after building and deploying, you should be able to reload your world in Vintage Story and the changes will apply.
+However, I have never managed to get this to work (conflicting `.dll` files) so each build requires a full client restart.

+---

 ## Usage